Key steps involved in recruitment

 Internal methods target current and former employees, encouraging them to apply for transfers, promotions, or new opportunities within the company.
 Recruiters may also explore other promising leads, such as employee referrals and past candidates.

-External sources involve seeking candidates outside the organization.
-This can encompass methods like utilizing employment agencies, advertising, campus recruitment, direct outreach, and engaging with professional associations.
+External sources involve seeking candidates outside the organisation.
+This can encompass methods like utilising employment agencies, advertising, campus recruitment, direct outreach, and engaging with professional associations.

 Screening Process